zachvalenta/jvns.ca/content/post/2018-09-03-editing-my-blog-s-http-headers-with-cloudflare-workers.markdown

 <img src="/images/blog-ugly.jpeg" width=150px>

+Instead of rendering the HTML, it would just display the HTML.
 Not all the time, just... sometimes.

-I've gotten a lot of messages from readers with screenshots, and it's no fun!
+I've gotten a lot of messages from readers with screenshots of this, and it's no fun!
 People do not want to read raw HTML.
 I would like my pages to render!
 I finally (I think) have a solution to this, so I wanted to write up what I did.

 ### The mystery of the missing Content-Type header